 This is a child's first experience with school.
 It is our goal to make this experience a positive one that creates a love for learning that lasts a lifetime.
 Children should have positive social experiences, appreciate and accept differences in people, and feel good about themselves.
-We recognize the uniqueness and individuality of each child and try hard to see that children recognize their own self-worth.
+We recognize the uniqueness and individuality of each child and ensure children recognize their own self-worth.